umbalaconmeogia/sso-example/multiple-subdomain-yii2/README.md

 *Country* and *People* data has no relation here.
 It just describes that they are different sub-systems.

+**This example code has a problem.
+Although it can share login between subdomains, setting data in session of a sub-system will clear all data in another sub-system's session (in fact, it changed PHPSESSIONID's value).
+I don't know why and has not resolved it.
+There is demo pages on http://peole.sso-subdomain-yii2.local/?r=site/test-session and http://country.sso-subdomain-yii2.local/?r=site/test-session for this problem.**

 ## Specification

 * When access to any sub-system, if user is not logged in, then the user is redirected to *Login* sub-system to login.